Tommy Lucchese: Boss of the family

 In 1951, Gagliano died of natural causes.
 As underboss and de facto street boss for two decades, Lucchese was the obvious successor, and the family was quickly renamed the Lucchese crime family.
-Lucchese appointed mobsters Stafano LaSalle as underboss and Vincenzo Rao as consigliere.
+Lucchese appointed mobsters Stefano LaSalle as underboss and Vincenzo Rao as consigliere.
 That same year, Lucchese formed an alliance with Luciano crime family underboss Vito Genovese and Anastasia crime family underboss Carlo Gambino with the long-term goal of gaining control of the Commission.

-Lucchese became one of the most well-respected Cosa Nostra bosses of the Post-War era.
+Lucchese became one of the most well-respected Cosa Nostra bosses of the post-war era.
+His political connections had already enabled him to become a naturalized American citizen in 1943 and to obtain a Certificate of Good Conduct that expunged the record of his arrests twenty years earlier.
 He maintained close relationships with New York City politicians, including Mayors William O'Dwyer and Vincent Impellitteri.

+The government later sought to revoke his citizenship.
+On November 17, 1952, U.S. Attorney General James P. McGranery initiated denaturalization proceedings against Lucchese.
+In its filing, the government claimed that Lucchese did not reveal his entire arrest record and all of his aliases when applying for citizenship.
+The government's petition was dismissed on a technicality; the dismissal was upheld by the Supreme Court in 1958.
+Although the Justice Department brought a new denaturalization petition against Lucchese the next day, Lucchese was never denaturalized or deported.

 Lucchese concentrated on the core Cosa Nostra values of making money, keeping a low public profile, and avoiding criminal prosecution.
 The Lucchese family came to dominate Manhattan's garment district and the related trucking industry by gaining control of key unions and trade associations.

 During the 1950s, Lucchese controlled a narcotic trafficking network with Santo Trafficante Jr., the boss of the Tampa crime family.
 Lucchese had maintained a longtime alliance with Trafficante Jr.'s father Santo Trafficante Sr., the former boss of the Tampa mafia family and during the 1940s, helped train Trafficante Jr., in the mafia traditions.
 Trafficante Jr. would frequently meet with Lucchese in New York City for dinner.

 Alliance with Gambino and Genovese

-On November 17, 1952, U.S. Attorney General James P. McGranery initiated denaturalization proceedings against Lucchese.
-In its filing, the government claimed that Lucchese did not reveal his entire arrest record when applying for citizenship in the 1930s.

 In 1957, Lucchese and his allies decided to attack the bosses of the Luciano and Anastasia crime families to gain Commission control.
-On May 3, 1957, gunman Vincent Gigante wounded Luciano's street boss Frank Costello.
+On May 3, 1957, gunman Vincent Gigante wounded Costello, Luciano's successor as head of the family.
 Shaken by the assassination attempt, Costello soon retired, leaving Genovese as boss.
-On October 25, 1957, Albert Anastasia was assassinated in a hotel barbershop; Carlo Gambino became the new family boss.
+On October 25, 1957, Albert Anastasia was assassinated in a hotel barbershop and Carlo Gambino became the boss of the Anastasia (renamed Gambino) family.